dingusxmcgee/alpha_9/README.md

 The cases in this repo are for both a Left Handed and a Right Handed version.
 Both cases are identical in height, width and length, with primary differences being the 9 key clusters on either side and the variance in USB port placement(due to Pro micro placement on the pcb).

+PCB availability is dependent on reaching out to Worldspawn (etsy site is here: https://www.etsy.com/shop/WorldspawnsKeebs)

 Thanks for looking!

 Credit to PyroL for the original alpha keyboard, and Worldspawn for the PCB work on the alpha9.